Laurae2/Poker/README.md

 Please see the following link for the notebook with descriptions: https://rawgit.com/Laurae2/Poker/master/Poker_Workbook.html

-Features used: 37
+* Features used: 37
-Computation time (i7-4600U, 16GB RAM): approx. 1 hour for 0.805-0.805 Public/Private LB (you can achieve 0.8506-0.8503 Public/Private LB in less than 10 minutes using the feature engineering and XGBoost alone)
+* Computation time (i7-4600U, 16GB RAM): approx. 1 hour for 0.805-0.805 Public/Private LB (you can achieve 0.8506-0.8503 Public/Private LB in less than 10 minutes using the feature engineering and XGBoost alone)
+* Models used: Extreme Gradient Boosting, Random Forest, Gradient Boosted Machines, Deep Learning / MLP

+N.B: Power 4 Magic weighted models coming from a blackbox.
+Your mileage may vary due to computation determinism and multithreading.

    IA Model / Supervised ML   | 5-fold Cross-Validation | Public LB | Private LB
 ----------------------------- | ----------------------- | --------- | ----------